jentanbernardus/fublo-boilerplate/README.md

 You will also need to set skeleton as a dependency if you wish to use it, like this.

     wp_register_style('my_stylesheet', get_bloginfo('stylesheet_directory') . '/style.css', array('skeleton'));

+# Licence

+A boilerplate parent theme for WordPress
+Copyright (C) 2011 Fublo Ltd

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/gpl.html>.